Shame (1988 film): Plot

 She becomes a role-model and source of strength to the violated and injusticed Lizzie, whose own father even struggles to deny the truth of what has happened under his very nose.
 Championed on by Cadell, little by little, Lizzie draws upon enough courage to begin both straying further from the safety of her own house, and confronting her own father about his denial.

 But even her own house and family become targets for the blind rage which erupts when the young violators and their complacent parents learn that Cadell and Lizzie mean business—they are intent on pressing charges to get the boys imprisoned.

 The women of the town come together as they fight back against the rapists.
 Unfortunately it is all too late for Lizze.
-As she hides in the police station whilst the town fights the drunken lads attacking the Curtis household, two of the boys find her.
+As she hides in the police station while the town fights the drunken lads attacking the Curtis household, two of the boys find her.
 Despite screams of help she is whisked away in their car.
 Lizzie tries to escape only to be thrown onto the road and killed.
 In the final scene the town of Ginaborak stands in silence as her body is placed in the back of a truck.

 Awards

-The FCCA awarded 'Best Screenplay' to Beverley Blankenship and Michael Brindley as while as 'Best Actor' to Deborra-Lee Furness for her role as Asta Cadell.

-Furness was also awarded the 1998 Seattle International Film Festival 'Best Actress' award for the role.
+Due to an administrative error, Shame was made ineligible for the 1988 Australian Film Institute awards.